b-steinfeld/UEFA-Euro-2024-Predictor/README.md

 Prediction Precision: 11/15 -> 73.3%

 This is my first ever major ML project.
 I'm proud of what I've done and learned along the way, and hope to continue learning and creating more!
 I know there are some stuff I still need to work on and figure out, but I know this will also help me get deeper into the world of ML and computer science.
+I also utilized comments in the code to keep track of everything I did.
+NOTE: The comments in futurepredictor.ipynb correlate with the model predictor files; that's why they don't have any comments.

 -----------------------------------------------------------------------------------------------